Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Summary

 In this paper, we have presented and validated a set of fast and accurate emulators aimed at speeding up the analysis of forthcoming LSS data.
 These emulators can provide their predictions in about one millisecond of computing time and cover a broad 8-dimensional cosmological parameter space that includes massive neutrinos and dynamical dark energy.

 First, we have built and validated an emulator for the linear cold matter power spectrum, which is faster than a typical Boltzmann solver by a factor of $1000$.
-The accuracy of the emulator is subpercent over $10^{-3} < k < 30$ (Fig.~\ref{fig:accuracy}) and it also accurately predicts the growth of fluctuations, the baryonic acoustic oscillations, and the suppression of clustering induced by massive neutrinos (Fig.~\ref{fig:accuracy_three}).
-Our second set of emulators predict multiple cross-spectra of Lagrangian fields relevant for a 2nd-order perturbative model of galaxy bias.
-We compute these fields with 1 and 2-order Lagrangian perturbation theory which can then be emulated with percent accuracy (Fig.~\ref{fig:models_lpt}).
-Finally, we have shown that the accuracy of the linear emulator can be used to provide unbiased cosmological constraints for a tomographic analysis of a Euclid-like weak lensing survey (Fig. \ref{fig:contours}).
+The accuracy of the emulator is subpercent over $10^{-4} < k < 50$ (\autoref{fig:accuracy}) and it also accurately predicts the growth of fluctuations, the baryonic acoustic oscillations, and the suppression of clustering induced by massive neutrinos (\autoref{fig:accuracy_three}).
+Our second set of emulators predict multiple cross-spectra of Lagrangian fields relevant for a second-order perturbative model of galaxy bias.
+We compute these fields with second-order Lagrangian perturbation theory which can then be emulated with percent accuracy (\autoref{fig:models_lpt}).
+Finally, we have shown that the accuracy of the linear emulator can be used to provide unbiased cosmological constraints for a tomographic analysis of a Euclid-like weak lensing survey (\autoref{fig:contours}).

 The emulators presented in this work are part of the {\tt baccoemu} project\footnote{\url{http://bacco.dipc.org/emulator.html}.}, and have been specifically designed to be used with those we have previously built for the nonlinear matter power spectrum \citep{Angulo2020}, the modifications induced by baryonic physics \citep{Arico2020c}, and galaxy bias \citep{Zennaro2021}.
 All together, they can contribute towards a comprehensive, fast, and accurate cosmological exploitation of LSS data.